“The secret of your future is hidden in your daily routine.” – Mike Murdock

 Developing a Routine Helps Keep a Schedule

 A routine can help those who have trouble keeping a schedule, do just that, and keep a schedule.
-Sometimes, people who have trouble keeping a schedule have such difficulty with it because there are so many things going on in their lives.
+Sometimes, people who have trouble keeping a schedule have difficulty with it because there are so many things going on in their lives.
 With today’s society and all of the options for things to do, places to go, and things to interact with it is easy to get lost in all of the chaos.
-Developing a routine that one can stick to day in and day out can help individuals stick to plan and keep that plan.
+Developing a routine that one can stick to day in and day out can help individuals stick to a plan and keep that plan.

 Developing a Routine Increases Productivity